 Tip #4: Send digital Christmas cards or e-cards

-To reduce the quanity of Christmas cards sent each year, you can opt to go digital.
-Design your own greeting cards on the computer and send it to people that you regularly communicate with via email.
+To reduce the quantity of Christmas cards sent each year, you can opt to go digital.
+Design your own greeting cards on the computer and send them to people that you regularly communicate with via email.
 Limit the paper greeting cards you send to only your family and closest friends.

 Recycling Christmas Gift Wrapping Paper